 Cloudiness in the eyes can be noted in tones of gray, blue, red (rare), or white with various degrees of opaqueness.
 The colors may point to various causes of the cloudy condition, including the following:

-- Gray or bluish: Glaucoma, lenticular sclerosis, or corneal endothelial degeneration, or uveitis (inflammation inside the eye)
+- Gray or bluish: Glaucoma, lenticular sclerosis, corneal endothelial degeneration, or uveitis (inflammation inside the eye)

 - Reddish: Corneal ulcer (but could also be gray/blue)